- Parks, Recreation & Tourism

 Budget & Support Services

-The operating budget for the Department of Parks, Recreation and Tourism includes recreational programs, park programs and operations, Chesapeake Conference Center and Convention and Tourism Bureau.
+The Operating Budget for the Department of Parks, Recreation and Tourism includes recreational programs, park programs and operations, Chesapeake Conference Center and Convention and Tourism Bureau.
 The majority of the recreation and park programs are in the City's General Fund and include Administration, Maintenance which includes: Municipal Housekeeping, Municipal Grounds, Parks and Athletic Maintenance and Facilities; and Recreation programs which are comprised of Youth and Adult Athletics, Youth and Instructional Programs, Senior Activities, Therapeutic Programs, Special Events and activities and Park Programs and operations.
 The Elizabeth River Park and the Chesapeake Arboretum operations were added to park programs in late 2015.
-The Fiscal Year (FY) 2019 budget is assisted by projected revenues of $2,157,701 from fees, rentals and charges for programs with the balance of $15,441,722 being provided by the General Fund.
-The total approved General Fund Budget for these programs for FY 2019 is $17,599,423.

 The department's Administrative Division provides leadership and guidance in formulating departmental policies, managing finances, information technology, personnel, accounting, communication services, and other administrative support functions for all the operating divisions of Parks, Recreation and Tourism, Parks, Recreation and Tourism Advisory Board, the Chesapeake Environmental Improvement Council, and the Chesapeake Fine Arts Commission.
 In addition, this division oversees storekeeping and work order requests for the Department of Parks, Recreation and Tourism and Facilities Management.